xinyuwei-david/AI-Foundry-Model-Performance/readme.md

 transformers
 ```

-Next, log in to Azure.
+Login to Azure.

 ```
 #az login --use-device
 ```

+**Deploy model Automatically**

 Next, you need to execute a script for end-to-end model deployment.
+This script will:

-Before running the script, you need to create an AML workspace.
-This script will help you check the GPU VM quota for AML under your subscription, prompt you to select the model you want to deploy, and specify the SKU to be used for deployment.
-It will then provide you with the endpoint and key of the successfully deployed model, allowing you to proceed with performance testing.
+- Help you check the GPU VM quota for AML under your subscription
+- Prompt you to select the model you want to deploy
+- Specify the Azure GPU VM SKU and quantity to be used for deployment.
+- Provide you with the endpoint and key of the successfully deployed model, allowing you to proceed with performance testing.

 ```
-#python deploymodels.py
+#python deploymodels-linux.py
 ```

 The deploy process: